zumikiti/in-60-seconds/README.md

         └── *.png, jpg, gif
 ```

-To create a GitPitch slideshow presentation the only required file in your repository is a **PITCHME.md** markdown file.
+To create a GitPitch slideshow presentation the only *required* file in your repository is a **PITCHME.md** markdown file.
 Additional files, such as **PITCHME.yaml** and **PITCHME.css** can be added to customize settings and styles for your slide deck.

-The content of any other file found in the repository can be used to generate content within your slide deck, including source code files and image files.
+One of the many unique features of GitPitch is it's seamless integration with Git.
+Any file found in the repository can be used as slide content within your slide deck, including *source-code* files and *image* files.

 ### Step 2.
 Create a **PITCHME.md** file in the root directory of your Repository